Salmon: As food

 To the Indigenous peoples of the Pacific Northwest Coast, salmon is considered a vital part of the diet.
 Specifically, the indigenous peoples of Haida Gwaii, located near former Queen Charlotte Island in British Columbia, rely on salmon as one of their main sources of food, although many other bands have fished Pacific waters for centuries.
 Salmon are not only ancient and unique, but it is important because it is expressed in culture, art forms, and ceremonial feasts.
 Annually, salmon spawn in Haida, feeding on everything on the way upstream and down.
 Within the Haida nation, salmon is referred to as "tsiin", and is prepared in several ways including smoking, baking, frying, and making soup.

 Historically, there has always been enough salmon, as traditional subsistence fishing methods did not result in overfishing, and people only took what they needed.
 In 2003, a report on First Nations participation in commercial fisheries, including salmon, commissioned by BC's Ministry of Agriculture and Food found that there were 595 First Nation-owned and operated commercial vessels in the province.
 Of those vessels, First Nations' members owned 564.
 However, employment within the industry has decreased overall by 50% in the last decade, with 8,142 registered commercial fishermen in 2003.
 This has affected employment for many fisherman, who rely on salmon as a source of income.

 Black bears also rely on salmon as food.
 The leftovers the bears leave behind are considered important nutrients for the Canadian forest, such as the soil, trees and plants.
 In this sense, the salmon feed the forest and in return receive clean water and gravel in which to hatch and grow, sheltered from extremes of temperature and water flow in times of high and low rainfall.
 However, the condition of the salmon in Haida has been affected in recent decades.
 Due to logging and development, much of the salmon's habitat (i.e., Ain River) has been destroyed, resulting in the fish being close to endangered.
-For residents, this has resulted in limits on catches, in turn, has affected families diets, and cultural events such as feasts.
-Some of the salmon systems in danger include: the Davidon, Naden, Mamim, and Mathers.
-It is clear that further protection is needed for salmon, such as their habitats, where logging commonly occurs.
+For residents, this has resulted in limits on catches, which, in turn, has affected families' diets and cultural events such as feasts.
+Some of the salmon systems in danger include the Davidon, Naden, Mamim, and Mathers.